itwizalekh/SlidifySubmission/index.Rmd

 - Later slides will cover **unit conversions** if you have inputs in metric units.
 - Key features of the application:
   - Simple and elegant
-  - fast
+  - Fast
-  - light-weight
+  - Light-weight
-  - no advertisements
+  - No advertisements
-  - hosted by Shinyapps.io
+  - Hosted by Shinyapps.io

 --- .class #id